 My company sends me to other cities and towns for work, can I claim any money or a tax deduction?

 If you’re away for more than one night from your home for work purposes, then your company can pay you a set rate each day for this.
 You won’t pay any tax as long as they pay you the SARS daily rate.
-You can read more about subsistence allowances here.
+Please refer to our Subsistence Allowance blog for more information.

 I bought a car to use from and to work, can I claim the instalment and fuel if I don't receive an allowance?

-If you received a travel allowance you could have claimed a deduction for your travel to and from clients (not from your home to the office), but you unfortunately can't claim for any travel without an allowance.
+If you received a travel allowance you could have claimed a travel allowance deduction for your travel to and from clients (not from your home to the office as this is considered as private travel), but you unfortunately can't claim for any travel without an allowance.

 I stay with my Mom, can I claim the interest on her bond as a deduction for my home office expenses?
 I don't pay to stay with her.